ecstayalive/algo_dev/README.md

 ## RoadMap
 - [ ] replacing rssm with state space models
+- [ ] find a new method to prevent information collapse
 - [ ] implementing dynamic reasoning using predictive coding
 - [ ] path search in state space
+- [ ] end to end finetuning vae and world model at the same time

+## World Model